HuskyDG/initrd-magisk/README.md

 1. In Android-x86 directory (which contain initrd.img, system.img, data, or data.img, ...), rename `initrd.img` to `initrd_real.img` and put `initrd-magisk` as `initrd.img`.
 2. Download **magisk apk** and put it as `magisk.apk` in Android-88 directory.

+Android x86 directory will be like this:

+- ...
+- data.img or data folder
+- findme
+- initrd.img
+- initrd_real.img
+- install.img
+- kernel
+- magisk.apk
+- ramdisk.img (if Android 9 and bellow)
+- system.img
+- ...

 ## How does it works?

 ### initrd-magisk boot stage